S3 Ingestion

 Path: <provided by Frequency>

-Refer to the file paths if necessary.
-For example if myvideo.mp4 is in the main folder, use that for the video file.
-If it was in the subfolder "videos", use videos/myvideo.mp4
+Refer to file paths as needed (e.g., if "myvideo.mp4" is in the main folder, use that for the video file; if in "videos" subfolder, use "videos/myvideo.mp4").

 Live Google Sheet Example